krlplm/sitereview/README.md

 ## Usage

-Sitereview.py simply takes Optional Arguments, url or lst, and submits it to the Site Review service:
+Sitereview.py takes either of the Arguments, c/cmd or l/lst, and submits it to the Site Review

 ```
 How to Run: